 LINKS & REFERENCE

-SEAVOLUTION - The key to healthy oceans is continuous monitoring and constant plastic patrols, for which the SeaVax ZCC (Zero Carbon Cruiser or ZEWT) platform, a concept under development, is a robotic ocean workhorse.
+SEAVOLUTION - The key to healthy oceans is continuous monitoring and constant plastic patrols, for which the SeaVax ZCC (Zero Carbon Cruiser or ZEWT) platform, a concept that was under development until 2020, is a robotic ocean workhorse.
 The SeaVax concept is based on a stable trimaran hull this design is under development in the UK, looking to expand into the US.
 The robot ship uses no diesel fuel to monitor the oceans autonomously (COLREGS compliant) 24/7 and 365 days a year - only possible with the revolutionary (patent) energy harvesting system.
 The hullform is ideal for automatic release and recovery of ROVs or towed arrays, alternating between drone and fully autonomous modes.
 International development partners are welcome, We are not at this time bound by contract to any one country.
 This vessel would pay for itself in fuel saved every ten years.
 This ZCC would make an ideal fleet to clean up large areas of oceans, such as the plastic gyre garbage patches that the UN are concerned about.

 logos are trademarks.
 All other trademarks are hereby acknowledged.